IvanBuccella/SF2Bio/README.md

 ### Prerequisites

-- Linux OS or WSL2 on a Windows 10 (or higher) machine.
+- Linux OS or WSL 2 on a Windows 10 (or higher) machine.
+If you use WSL 2, follow the [official guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl).
 - A Modern NVIDIA GPU, compatible with [CUDA 11.3](https://developer.nvidia.com/cuda-11.3.0-download-archive).
 - Docker and Docker Compose (Application containers engine).
 Install it from [here](https://www.docker.com).
 - The Docker GPU Support enabled on the machine; check it out [here](https://docs.docker.com/compose/gpu-support/).